Adrastus123/IDL-Altium-Library/README.md

 ## Getting Started

-[comment]: <> (These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.)

 To get started,  Follow the instruction provided PDF for the altium program.
 (Instruction May vary due to different version.)

 If you have problem,   Always ask about how to install/ set up the floating licence.